 - retired church workers with financial and housing needs

-- pastors with vocational leadership needs
+- church workers with financial and vocational needs

 How You Can Help

 The need for assistance by church workers and their families is real and growing.
 To join in supporting the ministry of the Assistance Program:

 - Make a personal gift and/or include the Assistance Program in your will.
 You can securely make a gift online or send a check to the address listed under Contacts.
 Your contribution will help people who have faithfully served the PC(USA).